pfcode/debts-solver/README.md

 Arguments `C`, `D` and `E` in the example above represent columns in the spreadsheet for: Payer, Beneficiary and Amount, respectively.
 For more detailed information about arguments and options, please refer to the help page by calling `php bin/debts-solver.php --help` from the CLI.

+Data will be presented in form of a three-column table on the standard output.

 You may also want to use this utility as a library, especially using classes from the `Model` and `Operation` directories.
 Refer to the `Command/DebtSolverCommand.php` file for usage details.